kineticadb/kinetica-udf-api-python/examples/README.md

 ```
 ### Standalone via UDF-simulator ###
 These examples can be run (and debugged) without actually having to deploy a UDF to Kinetica.
 Instead
-the UDF-simulator (located under the projects /util direcotry) is used.
+the UDF-simulator (located under the projects /util directory) is used.
 Move into the example folder of this project (/examples) and run any of them.
 Currently available are:
 ```
   python h2o_glm.py